YixinZhang92/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

      ```

 2. Take down the range of longitude and latitude printed in the Command Window.

+3. Show cross-section profiles of the derivatives
+   - Read documentations of `cross_profiles()` and the examples in `main.m`
+       closely.

 * Determination of projection thickness
   - Each plane must have a projection thickness (given by the tolerance of data